cjbassi/gotop/README.md

     - command line option to only show processes, CPU, and mem
     - zooming in and out of graphs
     - add gif
-    - create a mac binary
+    - gopsutil issue for darwin i386
     - grid should create a filled buffer so that bg is written everywhere
 * cleaning up code
     - termui Blocks should ignore writing to the outside area